What motivates a travel blogger like me to write about particular topics?

 But I’m not complaining

 That’s just the nature of the beast though: what generates income for a travel blog isn’t always the things that are the most exciting, original, or unusual.

 I try to think of it this way: 20% of your content is probably going to be popular stuff targeting a wide audience that does all the heavy lifting.
 This enables you to do the other 80% — the long tail with the more peculiar or personal stuff.

 I’ve heard this had actually long been the case for travel magazines, before blogs were even a thing.
 The cover feature basically subsidized the smaller stories.
 One key difference was that at the time they didn’t have detailed analytics to know this for sure, which probably let editors get away with featuring a much wider range of stories than they’d otherwise be told by their publishers to commission.

 Despite the realities of what gets the clicks or views, I do believe it’s important to write certain posts just because you want to.
 Sometimes I have to remind myself that not every post needs to be break even, so to speak.
 When success is only measured in likes or pageviews a travel blog will clearly lose its soul.

-I’ll surely be writing about Armenia soon, but I’m under no illusion that these posts will be a big hit.
+For example, I’ll surely be writing about Armenia soon, though I’m under no illusion that these posts will be a big hit.
 They’ll get like 0.0001% of the pageviews.
-But Armenia was a meaningful experience to me, and someone out there may find my posts on Armenia meaningful too.
+But Armenia was a meaningful experience to me, so I want to write about it, and hopefully some travellers will also find this of interest.

-I guess my point, though, is that you shouldn’t judge us too harshly.
-If you see a blog covering some same-old stuff like Chiang Mai, or maybe doing very obviously commercial posts (e.g. listicles on the best hostels to stay), then keep in mind those posts might well be subsidizing something else down the line… like that juicy narrative piece on some place you’ve never heard of.
+I guess my point, though, is not to judge us travel blogs too harshly.
+If you see a blog covering some same-old stuff like Chiang Mai, or maybe doing a listicle that seems a bit commercial, then keep in mind those posts might well be subsidizing something else down the line… like that juicy narrative piece on some place you’ve never heard of.